rabbitmq/rabbitmq-website/site/tutorial-five-python.md

 Binding key must also be in the same form.
-The logic behind the `topic` exchange is similar to a `direct` one - a message sent with a particular routing key will be appended to all the queues that are bound with a matching binding key.
+The logic behind the `topic` exchange is similar to a `direct` one - a message sent with a particular routing key will be delivered to all the queues that are bound with a matching binding key.
 However there are two important special cases for binding keys: